310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Midori %}
-Ahaha, Morisawa-senpai’s acting just like a little kid at a haunted house...♪
+Ahaha, Morisawa-senpai’s acting just like a little kid at a haunted house…♪
 {% endbubble %}

 ## Chapter 2